Kathryn Reitz, DO, CAQSMPrimary Care Sports Medicine Physician

 Physical Therapist

 Jessica Bandelier graduated from Purdue University in Indiana with her Bachelor of Arts and Master of Science degrees.
 She completed her Doctorate in Physical Therapy at Regis University in 2015.
-After graduation, Jessica began her career working in outpatient orthopedics with a specialization in vestibular therapy.
-She gained experience treating individuals with vertigo, dizziness, balance deficits and visual issues and developed a passion for working with patients who had sustained concussions.
-She received certifications in dry needling from the American Academy of Manipulative Therapy and Vestibular rehabilitation from American Musculoskeletal Institute.
+Jessica joined Colorado Concussion Clinic in 2020.
+She has gained experience treating individuals with vertigo, dizziness, balance deficits, visual issues and developed a passion for working with patients who had sustained concussions.
+She has certifications in dry needling from the American Academy of Manipulative Therapy, Vestibular rehabilitation from American Musculoskeletal Institute and completed courses in spinal manipulation, temporomandibular disorder and craniofacial pain.
 Jessica believes in treating the whole person and providing patient-centered care to address all aspects of their health.

 Haley Cozad, PT, DPTPhysical Therapist